AmirAgassi/Blackstar/README.md

 ~~BlackStar is auto-updating, only a very large and intentional Roblox update will break it.~~ ~~This is achieved by scanning Roblox's memory for arrays of bytes to locate addresses dynamically.~~ I am too lazy to do that.
-Have a field day with the IDA Pro decompiler you obviously pirated.
+Have a field day with the IDA Pro decompiler you pirated.

 ~~The project MUST be built in x86.~~